hunbernd/CustomizedRetroshare/readme2.txt

 What are the additional features:
 ----------------------------------
--disabled character limit in chat, doesn't block large images /me
+-disabled character limit in chat, doesn't block large images -better /me
->greentext
+-better >greentext
--quote text from the chat (right click menu) -additional emoticons
+-quote text from the chat
+-paste as plaintext to chat
+-hidden and spoiler text in chat
+-additional emoticons
 -save images from chat
 -sound when somebody mentions your name in the chat